shaypal5/birch/README.rst

 Default values
 --------------

-You can easily assign default value to any number of keys or nested keys by providing the ``defaults`` constructor keyword argument with a ``dict`` containing such mappings:
+You can easily assign default values to any number of keys or nested keys by providing the ``defaults`` constructor keyword argument with a ``dict`` containing such mappings:

 .. code-block:: python